Short Change Hero

 "Santana!" she called in her shrill voice.

-She tried to pretend she didn't hear anything but the other woman was fast enough to cut her off before she could reach the door.
+She tried to pretend she didn't hear anything, but the other woman was fast enough to cut her off before she could reach the door.

 "What Berry?" she snapped hopping that a fierce enough response would make her go away.

-"No really we're fine the way we are."
-She said trying to sidestep the woman and finding her just as irritatingly in the way as she followed her movement.
+"No, really we're fine the way we are," she said trying to sidestep the woman and finding her just as irritatingly in the way as she followed her movement.

-Santana considered telling her all the reasons she would not want to go out with her and the other guys, but in a somewhat malicious moment decided to grant the obnoxious little brat her wish.
+Santana considered telling her all the reasons she would not want to go out with her and the other guys, but in a somewhat malicious moment, decided to grant the obnoxious little brat her wish.

-"Sure."
-She said simply.
+"Sure," she said simply.

-Her longtime friend and fellow officer Puck appeared behind her announcing his arrival with an inappropriate slap to her butt.
+Her longtime friend and fellow officer Puck appeared behind her, announcing his arrival with an inappropriate slap to her butt.

-"Lopez you sane enough to party tonight?"
+"Lopez, you sane enough to party tonight?"

-"Puckerman you rich enough to buy drinks after the sexual harassment suits?"
+"Puckerman, you rich enough to buy drinks after the sexual harassment suits?"

-"Perfect I can take the missing man's spot."
-Rachel piped.
+"Perfect I can take the missing man's spot," Rachel piped.

 Puck seemed to notice Rachel for the first time, he gave her a disbelieving look before he turned questioningly to Santana, she cut him off before he could say anything.

-"She'll get to know us alright."
-He said quietly.
+"She'll get to know us alright," he said quietly.

 Rachel Berry was as close to a perfectionist as anyone without clinical OCD could get.
-She had gone out of her way to learn all she could about her co-workers, and especially her partner, the moment she knew she was going to be assigned to the 6th precinct.
-She knew all about Noah Puckerman, he had more pending lawsuits against him than any other officer on the force, for everything from harassment to reckless endangerment.
-Nothing ever stuck on him if it ever did make it to court so it made him a bit of a wild card, and it took only slight inquiries around the city to discover he was a notorious playboy.
+She had gone out of her way to learn all she could about her co-workers, most especially her partner, the moment she knew she was going to be assigned to the 6th precinct.
+She knew all about Noah Puckerman, who had more pending lawsuits against him than any other officer on the force, for everything from harassment to reckless endangerment.
+Nothing ever stuck on him if it ever did make it to court, so it made him a bit of a wild card, and it took only slight inquiries around the city to discover he was a notorious playboy.

-Sam Evans worked in forensics and was stereotypically a nerd and a bit of a shut in, but despite it all he was quite popular amongst the female, and a couple of male, members of the staff due to his incredibly unstereotypical looks.
+Sam Evans worked in forensics and was stereotypically a nerd and a bit of a shut in, but despite it all he was quite popular amongst the female, and a couple of male, members of the staff due to his incredibly non-stereotypical looks.
 He had a clean record as far as complaints went and his work was top notch.
 He was one Rachel had mentally tagged as potential date material.